Home Private Aviation Private Jet vs First Class

 5,000+

-Private jet pricing uses mid-range all-in estimates from our cost per hour guide and route pricing guide.
-Commercial fares are typical 2026 published fares for first class (where available) or business class.
-Per-person private costs assume maximum comfortable passenger load for the aircraft type.
-The "verdict" column shows which option wins on a pure per-person cost basis at full capacity.
+Private pricing uses mid-range all-in estimates from our cost-per-hour guide and route pricing guide.
+Commercial fares are typical 2026 published fares for first class where it exists, otherwise business.
+Per-person private costs assume the aircraft is comfortably full.
+The verdict column shows which option wins on pure per-person cost at that capacity.

-RoutePrivate (per person, max pax)First/Business class (per person)Verdict
+RoutePrivate (per person, full cabin)First / business class (per person)Verdict

 London → Nice